All Episodes

 Wilson said, I think this is wrong.

-Indeed, the nonpartisan Congressional Research Service study found the House health care bill does not restrict illegal immigrants from receiving health care coverage.
+Indeed, the nonpartisan Congressional Research Service study found that the House health care bill does not restrict illegal immigrants from receiving health care coverage.

-New York Post also fact checked the president, discovered he was not honest with the American people.
+New York Post also fact-checked the president, discovered he was not honest with the American people.

 They're going out of their way at the state-controlled media to avoid all of this.